Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Abstract

 \section{Abstract}

-Energy markets with retail choice enable customers to switch energy plans among competitive retail suppliers.
-Despite the promising benefits of more affordable prices and better savings to customers, there appears subsided participation in energy retail markets from residential customers.
-One major reason is the complex online decision-making process for selecting the best energy plan from a multitude of options that hinders average consumers.
-In this paper, we shed light on the online energy plan selection problem by providing effective competitive online algorithms.
-We first formulate the online energy plan selection problem as a metrical task system problem with temporally dependent switching costs.
-For the case of constant cancellation fee, we present a 3-competitive deterministic online algorithm and a 2-competitive randomized online algorithm for solving the energy plan selection problem.
-We show that the two competitive ratios are the best possible among deterministic and randomized online algorithms, respectively.
-We further extend our online algorithms to the case where the cancellation fee is linearly proportional to the residual contract duration.
-Through empirical evaluations using real-world household and energy plan data, we show that our deterministic online algorithm can produce on average 14.6\% cost saving, as compared to 16.2\% by the offline optimal algorithm, while our randomized online algorithm can further improve cost saving by up to 0.5\%.
+Customers are now able to switch energy plans among competitive energy retail suppliers in several countries, such as the US, the UK, Australia.
+However, there appears subsided participation from residential customers in retail energy markets, despite the benefits of having more affordable prices and better savings, because energy plan selection is a complex online decision-making process with a large number of options.
+This paper tackles the online energy plan selection problem by providing effective competitive online algorithms.
+An online energy plan selection problem is formulated as a metrical task system with temporally dependent switching costs.
+For the case of constant cancellation fee, a deterministic 3-competitive online algorithm and a randomized 2-competitive online algorithm are devised.
+The competitive ratios of the respective algorithms are then shown to be the best possible.
+Our algorithm can be extended to the case with linear cancellation fee proportional to the remaining contract duration.
+Through empirical evaluations using real-world household and energy plan data, our deterministic online algorithm costs no more than an additional 37\% expense compared to the optimal offline algorithm, and our randomized online algorithm further reduces this gap to 9\%.